NVIDIA/nv-ingest/README.md

 First, git clone the repo:
 `git clone https://github.com/nvidia/nv-ingest` and `cd nv-ingest`.

-For container images to be able to access to pre-built containers and NIMs, create a .env file and set up your API keys in it:
+For Docker container images to be able to access to pre-built containers and NIM microservices, create a .env file and set up your API keys in it:
 ```
 NIM_NGC_API_KEY=...
 NGC_API_KEY=...
 NGC_CLI_API_KEY=...
-DATASET_ROOT=/home/user/nv-ingest/data
+DATASET_ROOT=<PATH_TO_THIS_REPO>/data
+NV_INGEST_ROOT=<PATH_TO_THIS_REPO>
 ```

 To build Docker images locally:

 `docker compose build`

-Note: As configured by default in [docker-compose.yml](docker-compose.yaml), the YOLOx, Deplot, and Cached NIMs are each pinned to a dedicated GPU.
-The PaddleOCR and nv-embedqa-e5 NIMs and the nv-ingest-ms-runtime share a fourth.
-Thus our minimum requirements are 4 80GB A100 or H100 GPUs.
+Note: As configured by default in [docker-compose.yml](docker-compose.yaml), the YOLOX, DePlot, and CACHED NIM models are each pinned to a dedicated GPU.
+The PaddleOCR and nv-embedqa-e5 NIM models and the nv-ingest-ms-runtime share a fourth.
+Thus our minimum requirements are 4x NVIDIA A100 or H100 Tensor Core GPUs.

 To start all services:
 `docker compose up`